 The chapter concludes with a categorization of the three types of Loneliness (Chronic, Situational and Transient) and with the devastating effects that Loneliness can have on health (mental, of course, but also physical).

 The idea of quality trumping quantity (especially when dealing with social contacts) surely resonated with me.
-But at the same time I wonder a bit if there is some (darker) connection with narcissistic traits: maybe people that prefer being alone are somehow considering most other people "below them"?
+But at the same time, I wonder a bit if there is some (darker) connection with narcissistic traits: maybe people that prefer being alone are somehow considering most other people "below them"?

-The part about how loneliness can severely impair your health is a concern to me, too: sometimes I wonder if the preference for being alone could turn in a slippery slope.
+The part about how loneliness can severely impair your health is a concern to me, too: sometimes I wonder if the preference for being alone could turn into a slippery slope.
 Having a regular job plus regular training at the dojo ensures that I am never completely severed from interaction with people, but I wonder how things will develop when I am retired (and presumably not being able to train regularly if at all).

 2 - Loneliness and Emotion

-"Loneliness has both an affective and a cognitive side…" - the author then argues that it is primarily the affective part that actually makes Loneliness something different from "just being alone".
-And yet loneliness as an emotion is rarely considered in works that try to analyze emotions (preferring fear, love or anger).
+"Loneliness has both an affective and a cognitive side…" - the author then argues that it is primarily the affective part that makes Loneliness something different from "just being alone".
+And yet loneliness as an emotion is rarely considered in works that try to analyze emotions (preferring fear, love, or anger).